This site contains affiliate links. We may earn a commission if you purchase from one of these links. Learn more Here.

 Need some help keeping your chickens health and care taken care of?
 Check out the Organized Chicken Keeper for an easy to follow system.

 Yes, pears can be a healthy snack when given in moderation.
 In spite of the high level of sugar, pears contain a ton of water which will help your chickens stay hydrated.
-They are a good source of dietary fiber which assists in digestion as well as improving their heart function with potassium.
+If they need even more hydration, chickens can eat watermelon and chickens can eat radishes which both also have high water content.

 The table below, courtesy of the USDA FoodData Center, has a breakdown of the nutritional analysis based on a serving size of 1 cup (140g) raw Bartlett pear.